temporalio/documentation/docs/tctl/workflow/reset-batch.md

 ### `--input_file`

-How to provide an input file that specifies [Workflow Execution](/docs/concepts/what-is-a-workflow-execution) to reset.
+Provide an input file that specifies [Workflow Execution](/docs/concepts/what-is-a-workflow-execution) to reset.

 Each line contains one [Workflow Id](/docs/concepts/what-is-a-workflow-id) as the base Run and, optionally, a [Run Id](/docs/concepts/what-is-a-run-id).
 If a Run Id is not specified, the current Run Id is used.